Moussa-Kalam/game-hub/README.md

 - **React Query Integration**: Enjoy a more responsive and efficient application with React Query, ensuring seamless data fetching and state management.

+- **State Management with Zustand**: Experience smooth and centralized state management with Zustand, making it easier to maintain and update the application's state across components.

 - **And More...:** Stay tuned for the next updates with even more exciting features.

 ## Technologies used